'Please Listen': George Floyd's Brother Testifies In House Judiciary Hearing

 Floyd came to D.C. to testify the day after he buried his brother in their hometown of Houston.

-Floyd's brother died after a Minneapolis police officer held a knee to Floyd's neck for over eight minutes on Memorial Day, sparking nationwide protests over racism and police violence.
+Floyd's brother died after a Minneapolis police officer knelt on Floyd's neck for over eight minutes on Memorial Day, sparking nationwide protests over racism and police violence.

 "I can't tell you the kind of pain you feel when you watch something like that.
 When you watch your big brother, who you've looked up to your whole entire life, die, die begging for his mom," Floyd said.